Samuel Alschuler: Legal and political career

 Alschuler worked in private practice in Aurora, in partnership with J. C. Murphy, a former US Attorney for the District of Dakota Territory, under the firm name of Alschuler & Murphy.
+Alschuler continued in private practice in Chicago until 1915.

-In the 1892 United States House of Representatives elections, Alschuler was the Democratic nominee for Illinois's 5th congressional district, which was a staunchly Republican-voting district anchored by Kane County.
+In the 1892 United States House of Representatives elections, Alschuler was the Democratic nominee for Illinois's 5th congressional district, a staunchly Republican-voting district anchored by Kane County.
 After Alschuler lost his 1892 congressional race, Governor John Peter Altgeld appointed him a member of the State Commission of Claims on July 15, 1893.

-He was elected to the Illinois House of Representatives in the 1896 general election.
+Alschuler was elected to the Illinois House of Representatives in the 1896 general election.
 In his first term, Alschuler served in a role analogous to a floor leader.
 In his second term, he was the chairman of the Democratic Steering Committee.

 In 1900 Illinois gubernatorial election, Alschuler was the Democratic nominee against Republican candidate Richard Yates Jr. Yates defeated Alschuler by a narrow 5.43% margin.
 Shortly after the gubernatorial election, he was the Democratic nominee for appointment by the Illinois General Assembly in January 1901 to the United States Senate.
 However, the Republican Party held a state senate majority, and re-elected Republican incumbent Shelby Moore Cullom to serve another six-year term.

-Alschuler continued in private practice in Chicago until 1915.
+In 1912, Alschuler once again sought the Democratic nomination for Governor of Illinois, losing the nomination to former Chicago mayor Edward Fitzsimmons Dunne.
+Dunne was subsequently elected Governor during the general election in a four-way race.

 Federal judicial service

+Alschuler and Chief Justice William Howard Taft in 1928.

 Alschuler received a recess appointment from President Woodrow Wilson on August 16, 1915, to a seat on the United States Court of Appeals for the Seventh Circuit vacated by Judge Peter S. Grosscup.
 He was nominated to the same position by President Wilson on January 7, 1916.
 He was confirmed by the United States Senate on January 18, 1916, and received his commission the same day.
 He was a member of the Conference of Senior Circuit Judges (now the Judicial Conference of the United States) from 1924 to 1934.

-On May 7, 1935, Congressman Everett Dirksen (a Republican from Illinois) offered a resolution, H.R.
+On May 7, 1935, Republican Congressman Everett Dirksen from Illinois introduced a resolution, H.R.
 Res.
-214, to launch an impeachment inquiry into possibility of bringing impeachment charges against Alschuler.
-Dirksen delivered long remarks to the Senate, accusing Alschuler of having acted improperly in a 1934 case he presided over by showing bias and partiality in favor of several parties (the Pullman Company, Safety Co, Edward Fitzsimmons Dunne Sr., Edward Fitzsimmons Dunne Jr.) and against the Marshall Electric Company.
+214, to launch an impeachment inquiry into Alschuler.
+Dirksen delivered remarks accusing Alschuler of having acted improperly in a 1934 case he presided over by showing bias and partiality in favor of several parties including the Pullman Company, Safety Co, Edward Fitzsimmons Dunne Sr., and Edward Fitzsimmons Dunne Jr. against the Marshall Electric Company.
 The resolution was referred to the Judiciary Committee.
 A week later, the House adopted a resolution, H.R.
 Res.
 220, granting the Judiciary Committee authority to hold hearings.

 Alschuler assumed senior status on May 15, 1936.
 His service terminated on November 9, 1939, due to his death.